GOP candidate who embraced QAnon conspiracy theory wins Georgia runoff, CNN projects - KTVZ

 Greene has repeated and promoted QAnon theories and phrases, praising the mythical Q as a “patriot” in a video from 2017 and describing the conspiracy theory as “something worth listening to and paying attention to.”
 She added, “He is someone that very much loves his country, and he’s on the same page as us, and he is very pro-Trump.”

+Trump congratulated Greene on Twitter Wednesday morning, saying she is “strong on everything and never gives up – a real WINNER!”

-Greene has also faced a backlash over the revelation of past comments, including saying that there is “an Islamic invasion into our government offices,” and calling the progressive billionaire activist George Soros, who is Jewish, a “Nazi.”
-House GOP leaders responded with condemnation following a report in Politico surfacing those and other incendiary comments in June.
+Greene has also faced a backlash over the revelation of past Islamophobic and anti-Semitic comments, including saying that there is “an Islamic invasion into our government offices,” and calling the progressive billionaire activist George Soros, who is Jewish, a “Nazi.”
+House GOP leaders responded with condemnation following a report in Politico surfacing racist remarks and other incendiary comments in June.

 Rep. Steve Scalise of Louisiana, the second-highest ranking Republican in the House, called the comments from Greene “disgusting” and responded by endorsing Cowan.
 Scalise has since maxed out in donations to Cowan and has helped fundraise for his campaign.